Luchador/GUD/tools/geditor/docs/PROJECT_REBASE.md

 coordinate scale change is rejected because it requires coordinated geometry conversion.

+## Removed unused levels

+New GUD builds omit SHO, ELD, LUE, RIT, EAR, LEE, LIP, WAX and PAM.
+Rebase removes those placeholder rows from the new project's level list.
+Unedited local copies of their retired BG/stan/setup resources are removed from the new copy; resources shared with surviving levels remain available under their surviving names.
+The compatibility report includes the removal counts.

+Saved edits to a retired level's settings or resource block the rebase and identify the affected entry.
+An asset without an old base for comparison also blocks removal.
+Nonempty retired language banks require manual migration.
+The original project remains available with all of its files.

+The ROM file table is compacted, so its runtime indices can change.
+GEditor matches complete, unique resource names across the two ROMs and uses the new locations when exporting.
+Stage IDs, model IDs, image IDs and encoded text-bank IDs retain their values.
+This preserves setup, environment and model references.

 ## Compatibility limits

 Rebasing is intended primarily for code and compatible asset updates.
-Both ROMs must use the current GUD manifest format, with matching level/resource IDs and names, compatible model catalogs, unchanged native model resources, and an compatible texture banks as described above.
+Both ROMs must use the current GUD manifest format, with matching surviving stage IDs and resource names, compatible model catalogs, unchanged native model resources, and compatible texture banks as described above.
+File-table indices may change; every named row must still have the correct index and a unique name.
+Unexpected resource additions/removals and removal of other stages are rejected.
 Other changed resource types without a merge schema are rejected too.
 It does not remap model IDs or texture IDs, migrate older project/ROM formats, or merge conflicting binary geometry automatically.